-There are about a dozen tables in the garden in front of Hansen House, and we found a quiet place.
+About a dozen tables in the garden in front of Hansen House.
+And we found a quiet place there.

 The food was very fresh and tasty.
 But the portion size is not that big.

 Near Hansen House, you can find Ester Tower.
-Unfortunately, it was closed, and we could not get on the top observation platform.
+Unfortunately, it was closed, and we could not reach the top observation platform.
 And here is background information about Ester Tower:

 Jerusalem is, and not only for me, an enchanting city.
 All of us in HAMR feel the same way about it In the spring of 2017 my friend Luker Pribyl, who is the head of the Czech Centre in Tel Aviv, approached me with news that he and Mrs. Francoise Cafri from the Jerusalem Municipality possibly found a way to build an artistic object, a tower, in the center of Jerusalem.
 And that it would be a great way of celebrating the 100th anniversary of the founding of Czechoslovakia, as well as the 70th anniversary of the establishment of the State of Israel.
 Of course, I did not hesitate, not even for a second.